Track your nutrition and health goals

 These values are for plain cooked dalia prepared with water and no added oil, ghee, or vegetables.

-Dalia with milk (doodh dalia or dudh dalia) is a popular breakfast preparation across North India, especially for children and athletes.
-200g of dalia cooked in milk contains 226 kcal, 7.2g of protein.
+Dalia with milk (doodh dalia or dudh dalia) is a popular breakfast preparation across North India, especially for children and post-workout recovery.
+A 200g bowl of dalia cooked with whole milk provides 226 kcal and 7.2g protein.

 | Serving | Weight | Calories | Protein | Carbs | Fat |